List of Monster High characters: Cleo de Nile

 In the 2022 reboot, Cleo maintains her position as the school's queen bee.
-Her and Deuce are no longer romantically involved, with the movie specifying that her egocentric behavior led to Deuce breaking up with her.
-Cleo initially antagonizes Frankie and Clawdeen, but has a change of heart by the film's end.
+She and Deuce are no longer romantically involved, with the first live-action movie specifying that her egocentric behavior led to Deuce breaking up with her.
+Cleo initially antagonizes Frankie and Clawdeen but has a change of heart after Clawdeen pushes her out of the way of a falling gargoyle, saving her life.
+In the TV series, Cleo is kinder than her live-action and original versions, but she still has a desire to be number one.
+Having broken up with Deuce, she now dates Frankie Stein.

 Ghoulia Yelps

-Ghoulia Yelps (vocal effects by Audu Paden in most projects, voiced by Felicia Day in the 2022 TV series, portrayed by Lilah Fitzgerald in the live-action film) is the bespectacled daughter of a zombie couple from Canada.
+Ghoulia Yelps (vocal effects by Audu Paden in most projects, voiced by Felicia Day in the 2022 TV series, portrayed by Lilah Fitzgerald in the live-action films) is the bespectacled daughter of a zombie couple from Canada.
 She is Cleo's personal assistant and best friend.
-The smartest ghoul at Monster High, her personality is that of a shy and bookish girl with a sense of mischief.
-Due to being a zombie, she can only speak in moans and groans – a physical limitation that all zombies have.
-She is also the shortest girl at Monster High, but this may be due to the fact that she can never stand up straight.
+The smartest ghoul at Monster High, she is a shy and bookish girl with a sense of mischief.
+She can only speak in moans and groans – a physical limitation that all zombies have.

-Ghoulia has a romantic interest in Slo-Moe, a tall male zombie on the chess team.
+Ghoulia has a romantic interest in Sloman "Slo Mo" Mortavitch, a tall male zombie on the chess team.
 In her free time, she is a hardcore fan of an in-universe comic book series titled "Dead Fast", and enjoys dodgeball.
 Her favorite color is red and she has a pet baby blue owl named Sir Hoots-a-Lot.

-In the 2022 reboot, she no longer limps and can speak.
-In the 2022 TV series, Ghoulia is the best gamer at Monster High, as well as a skilled skateboarder.
+In the 2022 reboot, Ghoulia has green skin instead of grey, no longer limps, and can speak English.
+She is the best gamer at Monster High as well as a skilled skateboarder.

 Although introduced as one of the six Original Ghouls, she was no longer listed among them following the 2016 film special, Welcome to Monster High.
+However, as of the 2022 reboot, she returned to being part of the main group, being released with the others during Wave 1.